Lower bounds for graph bootstrap percolation via properties of polynomials: Abstract

 \section{Abstract}

 We introduce a simple method for proving lower bounds for the size of the smallest percolating set in a certain graph bootstrap process.
-We apply this method to determine the sizes of the smallest percolating sets in multidimensional tori and multidimensional grids (in particular hypercubes).
+We apply this method to \b{obtain recursive formulas for} the sizes of the smallest percolating sets in multidimensional tori and multidimensional grids (in particular hypercubes).
 The former answers a question of Morrison and Noel~\cite{MorrisonNoel}, and the latter provides an alternative and simpler proof for one of their main results.